-Follow surgeon's directions if different than below:
+Follow surgeon's directors if different than below:

-- I. Wash your hands well before and after. - 2.
-Remove tape/dressing and discard.
-Do NOT remove the Steri-Strips[TM].
-If the dressing is stuck, moisten with normal saline and slowly remove. - 3.
-Check the incision for redness or drainage. - 4.
-Clean the area around the incision with gauze soaked in normal saline (buy at a medical supply or drug store).
-Pat area dry with a clean towel. - 5.
-Apply a new dressing over the incision if needed. - 6.
-Do not apply creams or ointments to the incision. - 7.
-Tell your surgeon and family doctor immediately if you think you have an infection.
+- 1. Wash your hands w fore and after. - 2.
+Remove tape/dressing liscard.
+Do remove the Steri-StripsTM.
+If the dressing is stuck, moist with remove all saline and slowly remove. - 3.
+Check the incision for redness age. - 4.
+Clean the area around the interpretation gauze soaked in normal saline (buy at a medical supply or drug state at all y with a clean towel. - 5.
+Apply a new dressing the incision it led. - 6.
+Do not apply creating ointments to the inc - 7.
+Tell your surgeound family doctor immediate, you think you have an infection.